HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 pip freeze > requirements.txt # Generate requirements.txt file that includes all packages installed.
 # If you downloaded package that has "setup.py" in root folder, you can install it by running
 python setup.py install

+# ModuleNotFoundError
+add the following env entry to the launch.json configuration:
+"env": { "PYTHONPATH": "${workspaceRoot}"}
 ```

 ```